 Almost all tobacco advertising, promotion and sponsorship are banned.
-There are three regulated exemptions: 1) in adult-only venues and events that do not have smoke free space; 2) through direct communication with vendors and adult consumers, conducted face to face and in the home; and 3) point of sale product display, which is restricted to shelves behind the cash register at point of sale, but visibility of products is not prohibited.
+There are two exemptions: 1) in adult-only venues and events that do not have smoke free space; and 2) through direct communication with vendors and adult consumers, conducted face to face and in the home.

 Tobacco Packaging and Labeling

 Combined picture and text health warnings must occupy 50 percent of the two principal display areas (front and back) of tobacco product packages, placed on the lower portion of the pack, with different warnings on the front and back of the pack.
-A qualitative warning on constituents and emissions must appear on 100 percent of one of the lateral sides of the tobacco product packaging.
+A qualitative warning on constituents and emissions must appear on 100 percent of one lateral side.
 The authorized warnings must be rotated in such a way that they are distributed evenly across all tobacco product packaging.
 The Ministry of Health must update the authorized warnings annually.
 The contents of the warnings pertain to smoked tobacco products only, even though the law requires all tobacco product packaging to contain health warnings.
 Misleading terms such as “light” and “low” are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) is not prohibited.

 Roadmap to Tobacco Control Legislation